chancancode/json_expressions/README.md

 ### Capturing

-Similar to how "capturs" work in Regex, you can capture the value of certain keys for later use:
+Similar to how "captures" work in Regex, you can capture the value of certain keys for later use:
 ```ruby
 matcher = JsonExpressions::Matcher.new({
   'key1' => :key1,